 The Odd Gentlemen:

-Matt Korba, Paul Bellezza, Asher Vollmer, Jamie Antonisse, Ian Dallas, Phillip Gregorchuk, Dan Howard, Vincent Perea, Matt Barney, Tim Jones, Katrina Johnson
+Matthew Korba, Paul Bellezza, Asher Vollmer, Jamie Antonisse, Ian Dallas, Phillip Gregorchuk, Dan Howard, Vincent Perea, Matthew Barney, Tim Jones, Katrina Johnson